We Love Doodles

 2. Sunny Garden Farm IL

-This small-town Corgi breeder has been dedicated to raising the best corgi puppies for 18 years.
+This small-town breeder has been dedicated to raising healthy Corgi puppies for 18 years.
 For what it’s worth, this is one of the oldest Corgi breeders in Illinois we could find.

 They do a significant amount of health testing on their parent dogs including for DM, EIC, and VWD.
-Health is a top priority with these breeders so you can ensure that you will get a healthy Corgi puppy.
+Health is a top priority for this breeder, so you can rest assured that you will get a healthy Corgi puppy.
 Emphasis is also placed on DNA testing to avoid genetically transmitted flaws.
 Overall, the welfare of the Corgi puppies in Illinois and the ultimate satisfaction of the new owners is what they are most passionate about, and hope to secure.

 Sunny Garden Farm Details